codecontemplator/articles/hylomorphisms/readme.md

     in foldr ((*) . _tileId) 1 corners
 ```

-Having extracted the corners it is trivial to calculate the final answer by multiplying the corresponding tile ids.
+Having extracted the corners it is trivial to calculate the final answer by multiplying the actual tile ids.

 The full source code is available [here](./main.hs).